TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-backup-pointintimerestore.md

 # Point-in-time restore

+Please find answers for most frequently asked questions below.

+## Frequently asked questions

+* **What is point-in-time recovery?** <br>
-Azure Database for PostgreSQL supports point-in-time restore to any point within the configured backup retention period for a server.
-The restore operation will create a new server side-by-side with the old server.
+ Azure Database for PostgreSQL supports restoring to any point within the configured backup retention period for a server.

+* **Will the restore overwrite my server?** <br>
+ No. The restore operation will create a new server side-by-side with the old server.
 In-place restores and restoring individual databases within a server are not supported.
-Only the backups performed by Azure Database for PostgreSQL can be restored.
+Also, only the backups performed by Azure Database for PostgreSQL can be restored.

+* **How far I can go back to restore?** <br>
+ This depends on your retention period.
 The default retention period is 7 days and can be increased to 35 days.
 The backups required to support this functionality are taken automatically.

-Because transaction log backups are taken every 5 minutes, you may need to wait 5 minutes before you're able to restore to a specific point-in-time within a 5 minute interval.
+* **What is the latest data I can restore to?** <br>
+ In many cases, you will be able to restore within 5 minutes of the latest time.
+In other words, your data loss exposure is typically up to 5 minutes.
+Note that the time to recover depends on the size of data to restore from the backup, amount of WAL files to recover to the time requested.

+* **Can I run multiple restores for the same server concurrently?** <br>
+   We recommend you perform the restore one after the other for the same server.

+* **Why I am not able to connect to my restored server?** <br>
+  It is possible that you may not have changed your server end point and/or the user name to `username@new-restored-server-name` in your connection string.

 ## **Recommended Steps**